 How it gets into your drinking water can be a complicated discussionâ€¦but basicallyÂ Mercury in its metallic or inorganic form usually comes from the following activities:

 - Natural deposits

 - Mining areas

 Who is responsible?

 It begins with a number of industrial activities such as running coal plants, incineration of hospital waste, or manufacture of cement.
 These activities release mercury into the atmosphere, where it mixes with other gases in the atmosphere which results in it being present in rain or snow.
 Then runoff water takes it to rivers and catchments.

 When factories and laboratories don’t manage their waste appropriately, they can also leak mercury into the environment.

-Farmers may also contribute to mercury pollution through using certain fungicides.
+Farmers may also contribute to mercury pollution by using certain fungicides.

-YOU may also be unconsciously contributing to this through wrong disposal of these common household items:
+YOU may also be unconsciously contributing to this through the wrong disposal of these common household items:

 - fluorescent bulbs